-You might be surprised to learn that the leading causes of death for children in developing countries are hygiene-related illnesses, which claim more than 1.7 million lives each year.
+You might be surprised to learn that the leading causes of death for children in developing countries are hygiene-related illnesses, which claim more than 1.8 million lives each year.
 That’s nearly one-third of all child deaths.
 Handwashing with soap is the single most effective way to prevent those deaths.
 In fact, soap is more effective than vaccines, medications, or clean water initiatives alone.
 Research has shown that soap can reduce diarrheal disease by nearly one-half and rates of respiratory infection by about one-quarter.
-Hundreds of thousands of lives could be saved each year if people had soap and understood how to properly wash their hands.
+Hundreds of thousands of lives could be saved each year if people had ongoing access to soap and understood how to properly wash their hands.

 What We Do: